-- 2½ cups whole milk
+- 2 ½ cups whole milk

 - 2 teaspoons organic matcha green tea powder

-- 3 ounces white chocolate, chips or chopped
+- 3 ounces white chocolate chips or chopped

-- ½ teaspoon vanilla extract
+- ½ teaspoon pure vanilla extract

 - ¼ teaspoon sea salt

-- optional toppings: whipped cream and chopped pistachios
+optional topping: chopped pistachios

-- Whisk the egg whites in a medium bowl until soft peaks form and gently fold them into the pudding while it's still hot.
+- Whisk the 2 egg whites in a medium bowl until soft peaks form and gently fold them into the pudding while it's still hot.

 - Cool pudding to room temperature (mixture will thicken once cooled).
 Top with whipped cream and chopped pistachios (optional), and serve immediately.